Expensent

 Attachment type not supported

-4. Category B — Arrived but SmartScan failed or stuck
+4. Category B — Arrived but SmartScan stalled or produced an unreadable result

-Symptom: the receipt is visible in Expensify, but it's stuck in a status like “SmartScanning” forever, flipped to SCANFAILED, or is blocking your report from submitting with a “waiting for SmartScan to finish” warning.
+Symptom: the receipt is visible in Expensify, but it's stuck in a status like “SmartScanning” for too long, never produced useful fields, or is blocking your report from submitting with a “waiting for SmartScan to finish” warning.

 “Checking” vs “SmartScanning” are different states.
 “Checking” means the receipt never actually reached Expensify — treat it as a Category A failure.
 “SmartScanning” means the job is queued on Expensify's servers and will eventually complete, per their own Concierge guidance: “as long as you still see the word SmartScanning, it will eventually complete.”